bcmichael/RNMR-Docs/docs/command/full_command.md

 3. For each peak found, RNMR writes a line to `LP`.TMP.
 The first column in the `LPK` printout will specify the peak number, starting at one for the leftmost peak.
-If the current unit is PPM, the second column of the `LPK` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command "`UNIT` /FREQ /`DFLT`".
+If the current unit is PPM, the second column of the `LPK` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command `UNIT /FREQ /DFLT`.
 If the current unit is not PPM, the second column will list the peak position in the current unit while the third column will specify "--------" for each peak.
 RNMR will list all peak positions with the maximum number of decimal places currently set for the appropriate units at RNMR startup time or as modified by the `NDEC` command.
 The fourth column of the `LPK` printout specifies the peak height for each peak,